Cascades wildlife monitoring

 Thank you, volunteers, advisory experts, and donors

-This project happens only through the efforts of our excellent volunteers as well as our expert advisory team members.
+This project happens only through the efforts of our excellent volunteers as well as our expert Advisory Council members.
 We thank them all for their ongoing contributions to the project.

-Many thanks also to the ALEA program of WDFW, The Mountaineers Foundation, Charlotte Martin Foundation, Sustainable Northwest, Puget Sound Energy Foundation, Wilburforce Foundation.
+Many thanks also to the ALEA program of WDFW, The Mountaineers Foundation, Charlotte Martin Foundation, Snoqualmie Tribes, Sustainable Northwest, Puget Sound Energy Foundation, Wilburforce Foundation, and individual donors that have sponsored a field team.
+Your support keeps our volunteers supported and our equipment up to date.